jordonbiondo/node-compat-table/README.md

 $ node build.js
 ```

-** Note: If a version is listed in `.versions` that doesn't have results generated in the `/results` directory, the
+** Note: If a version is listed in `v8.versions` that doesn't have results generated in the `/results` directory, the
 column will be empty (all white cells- no text).

 ## How tests are run